Jack O'Lantern (DC Comics): Marvin Noronsa

 Marvin Noronsa is a native of Bialya who takes over the Jack O'Lantern identity at Queen Bee's behest.
 Noronsa is able to use Cormac's mystical lantern only after Queen Bee modifies it.
 Noronsa is later killed in an explosion caused by Sumaan Harjavti, Rumaan Harjavti's brother.

 Liam McHugh

 Cormac's cousin Liam McHugh assumes the mantle of Jack O'Lantern.
 An Irish freedom fighter who wields a mystical jack o'lantern and is blessed with incredible agility, McHugh has fought evil in various arenas over the past few years.
 He was a member of the Leymen (Primal Force) and later joined the Ultramarine Corps in Superbia.
-He appears in three solo stories in Justice League Quarterly #14, 15 and 17.
-He became a member of Doctor Mist's Leymen in Primal Force #0, appearing in every issue until the book was cancelled with issue #14.
-Liam is last seen as a member of the Ultramarine Corps in JLA #26 and JLA Classified #1-3.
+McHugh joins Doctor Mist's Leymen in Primal Force #0, appearing in every issue until the book was cancelled with issue #14.
+McHugh appears as a member of the Ultramarine Corps in JLA #26 and JLA Classified #1-3.